-- 4. Start the engine of the tow vehicle and turn on the tow vehicle hydraulics. - On the SH model turn on the on/off pendant switch to start spreading.
-On the EH model turn on the option then the conveyer belt with the handheld remote. - On the SH model turn off the on/off pendant switch to stop spreading.
-The Twin Spinner will continue to operate.
-On the EH model turn off the conveyer belt and then the option. - 7.
+- 4. Start the engine of the traction unit and turn on the traction unit hydraulics. - On the SH model turn on the on/off pendant switch to start spreading.
+On the EH model turn on the option then the conveyor belt with the handheld remote. - 6.
+On the SH model turn off the on/off pendant switch to stop spreading-the option attachment continues to operate.
+On the EH model turn off the conveyor belt and then the attachment. - 7.
 For EH models you can use the ALL START function in place of the OPTION START and BELT START functions as a single operation start feature.
-The option will start first, then followed by the belt. - 8.
+The attachment will start first, followed by the belt. - 8.
 When the machine is empty, turn off the hydraulics before transporting the machine.

 Note: When driving over uneven terrain, raise the machine to the maximum safe traveling range.
-This provides more ground clearance for the Twin Spinner.
+This provides more ground clearance for the optional attachment.